HUS 101 Introduction to Human Services (3)

 HUS 231 Counseling Techniques (3)

-of basic counseling theories and techniques related to human services.
+and knowledge of basic counseling theories and techniques related to human services.

 HUS 235 Group Dynamics (3)